What’s the Best Glue for Violin and Cello Repairs?

 Under the instruction of my teacher I have been learning the art of bow rehairing for the last year or so with numerous rehairs and bow repairs now under my belt, as well as general bow repair services .
 I am happy to say I now can offer this service as a ‘journeyman’.
 The challenge now is to continue to progress my experience for the future, which is where I need your help.

-Rehairing from Brisbanes most experienced luthiers is around $250 and well worth the price.
+Rehairing from Brisbanes most experienced luthiers is around $250+ and well worth the price.
 Some music shops are doing them for around ~$200, either in house or outsourcing the work to a specialist.
 I highly recommend these services if you have a professional level bow and are playing to a high level.

 bow rehairingh requires the replacement of the wedges at the tip and in the frog of the violin bow

-However for student and intermediate bows for intermediate/advancing players you might like to give me a try, as I am offering my ‘journeyman’ bow rehairs for substantially less as I develop my experience and further refining my skill.
+However for student and intermediate bows for intermediate/advancing players you might like to give me a try, as I am offering my ‘journeyman’ bow rehairs for a little less as I develop my experience and further refining my skill.
 Rest assured though I am using the same high quality Mongolian horse hair that my more experienced colleagues are using.

 Take a look at some the elements of bow rehairing